salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 // The tag name can be directly accessed on the constructor ctor.lightningElementName
 ```

-The value of `lightningElementName` should only be set by the LWC engine to prevent component authors from modifying it and producing unintended side effects.
+At compile time LWC will inject a call to `registerComponent` providing the custom element name.
+At runtime `registerComponent` will associate the custom element name to `lightningElementName` in a similar way to how templates are associated to `LightningElementConstructor`.
+The value of `lightningElementName` should only be set by LWC to prevent component authors from modifying it and producing unintended side effects.

 Alternatively, the custom element name can be stored in a `weakMap` and a public API can be exposed to retrieve the constructor's custom element name.
 However, because the custom element name can be used as a selector with `this.template.querySelector` placing it on the constructor seems more ergonomic.

 #### Defining an anchor in the DOM

-##### `<lwc.dynamic>` tag
+##### `<lwc:dynamic>`

-`<lwc.dynamic>` is a placeholder tag for the dynamic component and will not be rendered to the DOM.
+`<lwc:dynamic>` is a placeholder tag for the dynamic component and will not be rendered to the DOM.
 It serves as a special signal to the compiler that the dynamic component will be rendered at the specific location in the DOM.
 (Similar to how `template` is not rendered)

-Note the separation of the namespace and name using a '.' is intentional because of the following reasons:

-1. It is neither a valid [tag name](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-name) nor a valid [custom element name](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) which should clearly signal that this is a special element (which will not be rendered to the DOM).
+Note the separation of the namespace and name using a ':' is intentional.
+It is neither a valid [tag name](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-name) nor a valid [custom element name](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) which should clearly signal that it is a special element (which will not be rendered to the DOM).
-2. Initially considered using a ':' instead of a '.' but ':' is the delimiter Aura uses to separate namespace and name.
-To prevent confusion on whether this is an Aura tag, decided to use '.' instead.

-Additionally, `<lwc.dynamic>` is intended to be used in tandem with `lwc:is`, otherwise `<lwc:dynamic>` serves no purpose.
-A warning should be issued when `<lwc.dynamic>` is used without the `lwc:is` template directive.
+Additionally, `<lwc:dynamic>` is intended to be used in tandem with `lwc:is`, otherwise `<lwc:dynamic>` serves no purpose.
+The compiler will report an error when `<lwc:dynamic>` is used without the `lwc:is` template directive.

-##### `lwc:is` directive
+##### `lwc:is`

-A new template directive called `lwc:is` will be used to signal to compiler that the constructor is unknown at compile time.
+A new template directive called `lwc:is` will be used as a signal to the compiler that the constructor is unknown at compile time.

 The directive has the following properties:

-1. It can only be used with `<lwc.dynamic>` tag.
+1. It can only be used with `<lwc:dynamic>` tag.
     - An error will be issued when `lwc:is` is used on any other element.
 2. At compile time the value supplied to `lwc:is` can only be an expression.
 3. At runtime the expression supplied to `lwc:is` must be a `LightningElementConstructor`.